Jeremiah821/jeremiah/analysis/data-ideas.md

 1. Consider adding a CONTRIBUTING.md file to guide potential contributors.
 2. Implement robust error handling and logging mechanisms for better debugging.

+Jeremiah 46:28 - "Fear not, O Israel, for I am with you."
+Jeremiah 52:31-34 - God's faithfulness through judgment and eventual restoration.